Marker-Inc-Korea/AutoRAG/docs/source/data_creation/tutorial.md

 If you want to generate different types of question and answer pairs, you can use multiple prompts.
 From now, we support distributing multiple prompts by randomly based on the ratio of each prompt.
-It means that the prompt will be selected by ratio per passage.
+It means that the prompt will be selected by a ratio per passage.

 For this, you must provide a dictionary.
 The dictionary must have the key, which is the prompt text file path, and the value which is the ratio of the prompt.